saucelabs/sauce-docs/docs/api-testing/variables-flexible-environments.md

 ## Conclusion

-API Fortress provides the flexibility and freedom to combine the use of global, local, and hard coded variables as you want.
-In addition, API Fortress also provides helpful hints as you work with variables.
+Our API Testing provides the flexibility and freedom to combine the use of global, local, and hard coded variables as you want.
+In addition, we provide helpful hints as you work with variables.

 1. Fill the vault with data that is project-centric: Domains, protocols, API keys.
 They are all fine.
 We discourage you from introducing test-specific variables because it would produce an overhead of information that would go unused most of the time.
 2. Fill the globals/input set with test-specific variables, such as paths, IDs, dates, and serial numbers, etc.